Savoring Life's Blessings

 247. A fun at home date with Michael-food from local restaurants, great dessert, and a game of Scrabble.

-249. A new recipe for chicken tortilla soup on a chilly winter evening.
+248. A crock pot that makes preparing dinners so much easier.249.
+A new recipe for chicken tortilla soup on a chilly winter evening.

 250. A morning workout that helps me get energized for the day.